-For legal advice on the meaning of the terms in your settlement agreement (without any financial negotiations and without advice on the merits of any Employment Tribunal claims) our minimum fixed fee is £420 including VAT.
+For legal advice on the meaning of the terms in your settlement agreement (without any financial negotiations and without advice on the merits of any Employment Tribunal claims) we offer competitive fixed fees.
 Your employer will usually pay these legal costs.

-If you're not sure whether you are getting enough compensation as part of the settlement agreement, we can offer you strategic advice on your options.
-We charge fixed fees starting from £420 including VAT (payable by you).
+If you're not sure whether you are getting enough compensation as part of the settlement agreement, we can offer you strategic advice on your options for a fixed fee.
+This will usually be payable by you.